-Note on Code Signing and Gatekeeper (for OS X 10.9 - 10.14)
+Note on Gatekeeper (for OS X 10.9 - 10.15)

-The Mbox applications and installers have been code-signed by PRG to ensure they are both valid and have not been tampered with since their creation.
-Since the Mbox applications cannot be delivered by way of the Mac App Store, make sure that the computer's Gatekeeper settings will allow the applications to be installed and launched.
+The Mbox applications and installers have been code-signed and notarized by PRG to ensure they are valid and have not been tampered with since their creation.
+Since the Mbox applications cannot be delivered by way of the Mac App Store, make sure that the computer's Gatekeeper settings will allow applications from approved developers to be installed and launched.

-To assure a successful installation, open the System Preferences > Security & Privacy pref pane and click on the General tab.
-Then make sure that the setting for "Allow apps downloaded from:" has either the "Mac App Store and identified developers" button or the "Anywhere" button pressed.
+To ensure a successful installation, open the System Preferences > Security & Privacy pref pane and click on the General tab.
+Then make sure that the setting for "Allow apps downloaded from:" has either the "App Store and identified developers" button or the "Anywhere" button pressed.